xmaildottor-spec/URMCNet-An-Uncertainty-Region-Modeling-and-Calibration-Network-for-Power-Line-Inspection/README.md

 Notice:In the original VITLD dataset, every four images correspond to one sliced sample.
 During testing, please ensure that the images are processed in groups of four and in their original order.

+For the related training and testing code, please refer to: Multimodal-FFM-TLD: https://github.com/hyeyeon08/Multimodal-FFM-TLD/tree/main